Assessing Amazon Inspector coverage of your AWS environment - Amazon Inspector

 To remediate this issue, you can use the AWSSupport-TroubleshootManagedInstance runbook provided by AWS Systems Manager Automation.
 After you configure AWS Systems Manager to manage the instance, Amazon Inspector will automatically begin to continuously monitor and scan the instance.

-• Actively monitoring with partial errors – This status means that EC2 scanning is active, but there are errors associated with Amazon Inspector deep inspection for Amazon EC2 Linux instances.
+• Actively monitoring with partial errors – This status means that EC2 scanning is active, but there are errors associated with Amazon Inspector deep inspection for Linux-based Amazon EC2 instances.
 The possible deep inspections errors are:

 • Deep inspection package collection limit exceeded – The instance has exceeded the 5000 package limit for Amazon Inspector deep inspection.
 To resume deep inspection for this instance, you can try to adjust the custom paths associated with the account.